 by Wayne Cresser

 “When Do I Get to Sing My Way?”
 Sparks lead singer Russel Mael uncomplainingly crooned on 1994’s Gratuitous Sax and Senseless Violins, the band’s 16th studio album.
-Nowadays the answer would be, for the next two decades, since the song has turned into an integral part of the band’s live repertoire, and therefore become its own kind of standard.
+Nowadays the answer would be, for the next three decades, since the song has turned into an integral part of the band’s live repertoire, and therefore become its own kind of standard.

-However, back in ’94, it seemed like a clever way to contextual the Sparks paradox, a band very often loved by critics and musicians, but after the heady days of making hits in the seventies (“Something for the Girl with Everything,” “This Town Ain’t Big Enough for Both of Us,” “Beat the Clock”), generally avoided by consumers of popular music.
+However, back in ’94, it seemed like a clever way to contextualize the Sparks paradox, a band very often loved by critics and musicians, but after the heady days of making hits in the seventies (“Something for the Girl with Everything,” “This Town Ain’t Big Enough for Both of Us,” “Beat the Clock”), generally avoided by consumers of popular music.

 “When Do I Get to Sing My Way,” also yielded a sweet, classic Hollywood-looking black and white video, underscoring the fact that Sparks has always been fun to watch.
 This was no less true in 2021 than it was in 1972, when the band first appeared on Dick Clark’s American Bandstand with “Wonder Girl.”

 2021 saw Sparks make multiple forays into the world of cinema, first with Edgar Wright’s affectionate documentary, The Sparks Brothers, and later, with Annette, director Leo Carax’s English-language debut, which will be the subject of a companion piece somewhere down the road.